Songs of Scotland

-Songs of Scotland is a 1955 album by Jo Stafford.
-It was released on January 1, 1955 on the Columbia label and features Stafford backed by the Paul Weston Orchestra.
-The lyrics are all taken from traditional Scottish poetry, many from the work of Robert Burns, with the music written by Alton Rinker.
+Jo Stafford Sings Songs of Scotland is a 1957 album by Jo Stafford.
+It was released in October 1957 on the Columbia label and features Stafford backed by the Paul Weston Orchestra.
+Some of the tracks come from the 1954 album Songs of Scotland.The lyrics are all taken from traditional Scottish poetry, many from the work of Robert Burns, with the music written by Alton Rinker.

 Stafford and Weston re-joined Capitol Records in 1961.
 The album was later released by Weston and Stafford's own record label, Corinthian.